-DPT 6224 MUSCULOSKELETAL PT II 2-4-4
+DPT 6224 - Musculoskeletal PT II (4)

 This course is the second part of a two part series dedicated to study of the musculoskeletal system as it relates to the clinical practice of physical therapy.
 This course introduces students to musculoskeletal examination, evaluation, diagnosis, prognosis, intervention, standardized assessment, and outcome measurement for impairments, functional limitations, and disability in clients with pathologies of the thoracic spine and lower quarter.
-Prerequisites: DPT 6124 and satisfactory completion of all coursework in previous semesters
+Prerequisites: Successful completion of all coursework in previous semesters